I can remember as clearly as if it was yesterday, sitting in the dining room of our family home, staring at the plaque on the wall.

 This kind of activity is life giving.
 It’s a positive step forward and can take you from feeling hopeless to hopeful.

-I can guarantee as you start to map out your new hopes, your new dreams, you will begin to feel a stirring of eager waiting, eager anticipation.
+I can guarantee as you start to map out your new hopes, your new dreams, you will begin to feel a stirring of eager waiting, eager anticipation, even excitement.
+Your energy levels may even increase and your pain level may decrease.

 Trust yourself.
 Don’t be afraid to put your faith in others you may need, to help you realise your dream.